ecoshub/ecoshub.github.io/about.markdown

 <br>

 Hello!
-I'm Emre Ocak, a dedicated software engineer with a diverse background in civil engineering and a profound passion for computer architecture and electrical engineering.
+I'm Emre Ocak, a dedicated software engineer with a diverse background and a profound passion for computer architecture and electrical engineering.
 Currently, I serve as a Senior Backend Developer at Masomo, a leading mobile game company, where I focus on maintaining core services and designing new system architectures using Go (Golang).

 <br>